 - Plug your keyboard and mouse back into your computer firmly and securely.
 Make sure that the connector is completely in the port.
 (USB plugs fit into ports one way only, and won't plug in if you try to insert them upside-down.)

 If you have a Magic Keyboard or Magic Keyboard with Numeric Keypad, also make sure your Lightning to USB cable is securely connected to the Lightning port on the back edge of the keyboard.

 - If your keys still don't work, try plugging your keyboard in to the other USB ports.
 Be sure to try them all.
 Check to see if the keyboard's Caps Lock light turns on when you press it, and try typing in an app like Notes or TextEdit.

 Magic Keyboard and Magic Keyboard with Numeric Keypad use a Lightning to USB cable.
 Make sure the cable you're using is the one that came with the keyboard, or is a Lightning to USB cable you know is in working order.
-Try a different Lightning to USB cable to test whether the cable is causing the issue.
+You can try a different Lightning to USB cable to test whether the cable is causing the issue.

 - If your keyboard works in one of your USB ports but not all, your computer might need service.